serdioa/shared-object-pool/README.md

 * `SecurityManagerStackTraceProvider` - uses a `SecurityManager` to obtain the current stack trace.
 A stack trace from this provider contain only names of classes, but it does not contain names of functions or lines in the source code.
-On the other hand, this implementation is faster then the `ThrowableStackTraceProvider`, it takes 1-2 microseconds to provide a stack trace.
+On the positive side, this implementation is 5 times faster then the `ThrowableStackTraceProvider`, it takes 1-2 microseconds to provide a stack trace.